baharesepehri02-tech/Rent-analysis-germany/README.md

 ## 🎯 Goal
 To support data-driven insights for understanding housing affordability and regional differences in Germany.

+## 👥 Contribution

+This project was developed as part of a group project.

+My contribution:
+- Development of Power BI dashboard
+- Data visualization and KPI design
+- Analysis of rent burden indicators

+Other parts (data preprocessing, ETL, etc.) were developed by team members.

 ---

 # 🇩🇪 Analyse der Wohnkostenbelastung in Deutschland